ccmbioinfo/sample-tracker/README.md

   from app import routes

   ```
-  Now, initialize the database with sample-trakcer's latest schema by using the following commands (from the root folder)
+  Now, initialize the database with sample-tracker's latest schema by using the following commands (from the root folder)

   ```
     export FLASK_APP=sample_tracker.py